oneeve8/kobble-data/content/videonarrativehowto.md

 Drag the link to Kobble.
 You will need to modify the link slightly, but changing [what word?] to “stream”

-Now you can read the novel right in your Kobble environment, and you can l
+Now you can read the novel right in your Kobble environment.

+While you are reading, you may want to take notes.
+So the next step we will show you is how to create a markdown file.

 ## How to create a Markdown file